-On June 14 we honor Old Glory on National Flag Day.
-This day commemorates the adoption of the United States flag on June 14, 1777.
+On June 14th, National Flag Day honors Old Glory and commemorates the adoption of the United States flag on June 14, 1777.

 Seventeen-year-old Robert G. Heft of Ohio designed the 50-star American flag.
-His was one f the more than 1,500 designs that were submitted to President Dwight D. Eisenhower.
+His was one of the more than 1,500 designs that were submitted to President Dwight D. Eisenhower.

 Many people have died protecting our country.
 On National Flag Day, raise the flag and fly it proudly.
+Spend time learning more about U.S. flag history, too.
 Use #NationalFlagDay to post on social media.

 On May 30, 1916, President Woodrow Wilson issued a proclamation deeming June 14th as Flag Day.
 President Wilson stated, “It is the anniversary of the day upon which the flag of the United States was adopted by the Congress as the emblem of the Union.”
 He also wrote, “On that day rededicate ourselves to the nation, ‘one and inseparable’ from which every thought that is not worthy of our fathers’ first vows in independence, liberty, and right shall be excluded and in which we shall stand with united hearts.”